-- (1) The Municipality must, in writing, determine that the incumbent of a particular post on the Municipality's post establishment is the Land Development Officer of the Municipality. - (2) The Land Development Officer must: - (a) assist the Municipality in the management of applications submitted to the Municipality; - (b) consider and determine categories of applications contemplated in section 31(1).

-(3) The Land Development Officer may refer any application that he or she may decide in terms of section 31, to the Municipal Planning Tribunal.
+- (1) The Municipality must, in writing, determine that the incumbent of a particular post on the Municipality's post establishment is the Land Development Officer of the Municipality. - (2) The Land Development Officer must: - (a) assist the municipality in the management of applications submitted to the municipality - (b) consider and determine categories of applications contemplated in section 31(1) - (3) The Land Development Officer may refer any application that he or she may decide in terms of section 31, to the Municipal Planning Tribunal Part C: Establishment of Municipal Planning Tribunal for Local Municipal Area

-Part C: Establishment of Municipal Planning Tribunal for Local Municipal Area
+33 Establishment of Municipal Planning Tribunal for local municipal area

-33 Establishment of Municipal Planning Tribunal for local municipal area the King Sabata Dalindyebo Municipal Planning Tribunal is hereby established for the municipal area of the Municipality, in compliance with section 35 of the Act and the provisions of this Part applies to the King Sabata Dalindyebo Municipal Planning Tribunal.
+(1) Subject to the provisions of Part C and D of this Chapter, the Greater Taung Municipal Planning Tribunal is hereby established for the municipal area of Greater Taung Local Municipality, in compliance with section 35 of the Act.